School Greenhouses

 Students Learn Firsthand About Growing Food

 A great partnership between Taos’ Chrysalis Alternative School and the Rocky Mountain Youth Corps has come to fruition with the building and gardening of their new 26′ Growing Dome.
-Thanks to this article from The Taos News we get to share with you their outstanding progress… “Students at Taos’ Chrysalis Alternative School are learning about...
+Thanks to an article from The Taos News we get to share with you their outstanding progress.
+“Students at Taos’ Chrysalis Alternative School are learning about...

 Continue reading »